-Consult different routes from the Camping and discover the landscapes of Tarragona with the Genial card.
+Consult in Wikiloc different routes from the Camping and discover the landscapes of Tarragona with the Genial card.

 Discover the landscapes of Tarragona with the “Genial Card”.
 In the web and Office of reception of Camping La Pineda de Salou you can buy the “Genial card”, which gives access to all the centres of interpretation of the route of the landscape of the geniuses at a reduced price.

 Four artists with a single point of inspiration: the landscapes of Tarragona, at the heart of the Costa Dorada.
 Discover them and Reus, the city of Gaudí’s birth; spot some of Picasso’s paintings in Horta; enjoy one of Miró’s favourite destinations in Mont-Roig; and visit El Vendrell, the musician Pau Casals’ homeland.

 This is the nearest location on the route to Tarragona (just over 10 kilometres away) and where Gaudí was born in 1852.
 If you’d like to discover everything linked to the artist, we recommend you head to the Gaudí Centre and take the trail that follows his trace in the city, including his home on Calle Sant Vicenç and Sant Pere church where he was christened.
 In addition, when strolling around Reus discover its major collection of modern buildings.
 We suggest a visit to the Pere Mata Institute and the Casa Navás building, works by the architect Domènech i Montaner.

 El Vendrell, birthplace of Pau Casals